People spend about a third of their life sleeping.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements.
 Therefore, many of these substances make claims that are not backed by evidence.

 There is also the potential that many of these supplements contain additives that can be potentially toxic, or they may not even include the ingredient that they claim is in them.

 Melatonin is a naturally occurring hormone that might be useful in promoting drowsiness in some situations.
 It does not have significant use in treating formal sleep disorders.

 Tryptophan is a naturally occurring amino acid that is part of the building blocks for the neurotransmitter serotonin, which may be important in sleep.

 Valerian root is an herb that has been used for many years to treat anxiety and insomnia.
-It is often used as tea.
+It acts as a sedative on the brain and central nervous system, which is why it is sought after for natural stress relief and a sleep aid.
+It is often used as a tea, but it can also be used as an extract and oil.

 Chamomile tea is promoted as a natural sedative, but it may produce allergic reactions in some people.